Seein' Red, White 'N' Blue: Plot

-While Bluto is busy at work in his stable he receives a letter calling him for his draft service in the Navy.
+While Bluto is busy at work as the towns blacksmith, he receives a letter calling him for his draft service in the Navy.
 Bluto is very reluctant to join in and pretends to be ill.
 Popeye, who works at the draft bureau, is suspicious and sends a female dummy in to create an enthusiastic reaction from him.
-Even though his trick works Bluto still refuses to join the Navy.
-In a desperate effort to become disabled Bluto jumps out of the window, followed by Popeye who tries to catch him.
+Even though his trick works, Bluto still refuses to join the Navy.
+In a desperate effort to get an exemption, Bluto jumps out of the window, with Popeye running to the base floor to catch him.
 They both crash deep into the ground, in fact so deep that Satan himself asks them to leave Hell.
-After Bluto and Popeye have climbed out of the massive crater Satan is kicked by an angel, after which they both disappear.

 Bluto tries to flee, but is hit in a car accident.
-Even though he is knocked out the ambulance is only interested in the tires of the vehicle and carries these away on a stretcher instead of Bluto.
-Bluto tries to get hit by a falling safe instead, but again Popeye rescues him.
-This angers Bluto so much that he locks Popeye inside the object and then throws it away.
-It crashes inside an orphanage, where several Imperial Japanese Army spies are undercover, dressed as babies.
-While Popeye is being beaten by the spies, Bluto drops by to inform him that his arms are bandaged and that he finally will be able to escape the draft.
-When Bluto sees that Popeye is in trouble, he tries to help, but both men are knocked out by the Japanese.
-While they are being ridiculed, Popeye grabs his spinach, eats it and gives some to Bluto (can and all).
+Even though he is knocked out, the ambulance is only interested in the tires of the vehicle and carries them away on a stretcher instead of Bluto (a likely reference to the high demand for rubber during the war).
+Bluto then decides to get crushed by a falling safe while ignoring Popeye's frantic gestures.
+Both end up getting crushed but remained unharmed.
+Bluto then locks Popeye in the safe before throwing it off screen.
+It crashes inside an orphanage, where several Imperial Japanese spies are undercover, dressed as babies.
+With their cover blown, they proceed to beat up Popeye.
+Bluto then drops by to inform him that his arms are bandaged and that he finally will be able to escape the draft.
+But Bluto sees that Popeye is in trouble, he tries to help, but he too is knocked out by the spies.

+Laughed and jeered at by the enemy, Popeye eats his spinach and gives some to Bluto (can and all).
 Both men defeat the Japanese and Popeye's fist reaches so far that he knocks out Hirohito.
-The Emperor is hit so hard that he falls on the backside of his horse, (creating a pun on the word "ass"), and says: "It should happen to Hitler!"
-Sure enough, the next scene cuts to Hitler, who gives a speech by saying: "B.O.!" ("body odor", a reference to a Lifebuoy soap commercial).
-Hitler too is beaten so hard that he loses his mustache.
+The Emperor is hit so hard that he falls on the backside of his horse, (creating a pun on the word "horse's ass"), and says: "It should happen to Hitler!"
+Sure enough, it then transitions to Hitler, who gives a speech by saying: "B.O.!" ("body odor", a reference to a Lifebuoy soap commercial).
+Hitler too is punched so hard that he loses his mustache.
 A title card appears, asking: "Is there a doctor in the house?", with the word "doctor" crossed out and "undertaker" written in crayon.
 While he lies unconscious, Hermann Göring runs in and asks his Führer melodramatically "to speak to him".
 Hitler just says "B.O." again, whereupon Göring pulls his face away in disgust.

-The cartoon concludes with Bluto finally signing up for his draft.
+The cartoon concludes with Bluto finally deciding to sign up for the draft.
 When Bluto asks how to spell his own name, the imprisoned Japanese spies sing "B-L-U-T-O", in reference to the commercial jingle for Jell-o from that time.